coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 ------------------

-This section describes the commands used to load compiled files (see Chapter :ref:`TODO-14-coq-commands` for documentation on how to compile a file).
+This section describes the commands used to load compiled files (see Chapter :ref:`thecoqcommands` for documentation on how to compile a file).
 A compiled file is a particular case of module called *library file*.